![]() |

 Giant Apostle's Iris

-our introductions from Brazil.
-The exact species is still unknown but it is
+from Brazil.
+The exact species is still unknown but it

-very similar to Neomarica gracilis caerulea.
-These are the first plants that
+is very similar to Neomarica gracilis caerulea.
+This was

 to freezing temperatures a few times and no signs of damage.